-Eric T. Jones, Rebecca J. McLain, and James Weigand, eds.
+Edited by Eric T. Jones, Rebecca J. McLain, and James Weigand

 A quiet revolution is taking place in America's forests.
 Once seen primarily as stands of timber, our woodlands are now prized as a rich source of a wide range of commodities, from wild mushrooms and maple sugar to hundreds of medicinal plants whose uses have only begun to be fully realized.
 Now as timber harvesting becomes more mechanized and requires less labor, the image of the lumberjack is being replaced by that of the forager.

 This book provides the first comprehensive examination of nontimber forest products (NTFPs) in the United States, illustrating their diverse importance, describing the people who harvest them, and outlining the steps that are being taken to ensure access to them.
 As the first extensive national overview of NTFP policy and management specific to the United States, it brings together research from numerous disciplines and analytical perspectives-such as economics, mycology, history, ecology, law, entomology, forestry, geography, and anthropology—in order to provide a cohesive picture of the current and potential role of NTFPs.

 “An exceptional, encyclopedic volume. . . .
 The book examines much more than nontimber forest products, qua products.
 It also investigates the people, places, and processes shaping the fate of forest environments from which such products are harvested.
 In this respect, the book fulfills a timely, even urgent mission. . . .
 In sum, [this book] stands as an invaluable resource for activists and agency personnel, as well as for established scholars of society and natural resources.”